-- Textbook: Custom Edition of Elementary Linear Algebra by S. Venit, W. Bishop and J. Brown, published by Cengage, ISBN: 0176559299, or the e-book SKU: CEB_CODEID=34452.
-Both available from the UWO Book Store. - Course OWL Website: Various useful supplemental materials, such as lecture notes and videos of lectures, required extra homework problems, practice tests, and solutions to the homework exercises, are posted on the OWL web site (http://owl.uwo.ca).
+- Textbook: A (required) custom textbook is posted (free) on the course OWL site.
+Note: It is not an e-book, just pdf files - Course OWL Website: Various useful supplemental materials, such as lecture notes and videos of lectures, required extra homework problems, practice tests, and solutions to the homework exercises, are posted on the OWL web site (http://owl.uwo.ca).
 As well, there are forums on which students may post questions.
 All students are expected to be aware of information, and make use of materials, posted on the course web site.
 Important information will be posted on the Announcement tab of the website.